 You can configure URL-based scoping in normal or advanced mode.
-Normal mode performs better in most situations, but advanced mode provides more power and flexibility where needed.
-Both types of scope control rules are case insensitive.
+Normal mode performs better in most situations.
+Advanced mode provides more power and flexibility where needed.
+The scope control rules are not case-sensitive.

 Normal scope control

-Normal scope control is ideal for most purposes, and involves simply specifying URL prefixes for items that are in or out of scope.
-Each prefix can include a specific protocol, or can omit the protocol to match both HTTP and HTTPS.
+Normal scope control enables you to quickly specify URL prefixes for items that are in or out of scope.
+You can include a specific protocol in each prefix.
+If you omit the protocol, the rules match both HTTP and HTTPS.

 Examples of valid URL prefixes are:

 Wildcard expressions are not supported in simple URL prefixes.

 Advanced scope control uses URL-matching rules rather than simple prefixes.
 For a URL to match the rule, it must match all the specified features:

 - Protocol - Select the protocol that the rule must match: HTTP, HTTPS, or any.

 - Host or IP range - Enter a regular expression to match the hostname, or an IP range.
 You can use various standard formats, for example 10.1.1.1/24 or 10.1.1-20.1-127.
 Leave the host field blank to match URLs that contain any host.

 - Port - Enter a regular expression to match one or more port numbers.
 Leave the field blank to match URLs that contain any port.